Matthewkweon/P2P/README.md

 - Runs concurrent tasks for sending and receiving messages
 - Formats messages according to the messaging protocol

+### Web Interface

+The web interface provides a browser-based way to access the chat:

+- Clean, modern UI with message history
+- Online users list
+- Command buttons for common actions
+- Support for private messaging

 ## Project Structure

 ```